 5. Get a Nice, Reasonably Priced Suit/Interview Outfit

-Looking nice is a must, and this bit will cost you, but it doesn’t have to cost you a fortune.
+Looking nice is a must, and this bit will cost you, but it doesn't have to cost you a fortune.
 If you are applying for jobs, you need to look nice for the interview – and this means a suit for men or a very nice business outfit for women.
+I shared my story about how a suit was one of the best investments I ever made because it landed me a job.

 However, keep these in mind when you go and get these clothes: